Arnhem, cinema capital of Gelderland!

 Focus Filmtheater has plans to build a new larger cinema at the Kerkplein in Arnhem Center, right in front of the Eusebius Church.
 There is quite a bit of controversy surrounding this plan.

-The cost for this new building will cost an estimated 11 million euro and will have 5 cinemas.
+The cost of this new building will cost an estimated 11 million euro and will have 5 cinemas.
 The building, designed by architect studio DP6 should be finished in at the beginning of 2018.
 Many Arnhem residents don’t approve the build and so a petition has started to stop the plans form becoming a reality.
 They fear that there will be too many cinemas in Arnhem and not enough people will buy a ticket to make the new Focus Filmtheater profitable, and it will all be a waste of money.

 In 1 week over 2000 people signed the petition.
 See in the video what the plans are for the City Center and the location of the new Focus cinema.